 Mission

-The Mission of the Internet Corporation for Assigned Names and Numbers ("ICANN") [no need for full name if this isn’t first time used in the document] is to ensure the stable and secure operation of the Internet's unique identifier systems as described below.
+The Mission of the Internet Corporation for Assigned Names and Numbers ("ICANN") is to ensure the stable and secure operation of the Internet's unique identifier systems as described below.
 Specifically, ICANN:

-1. Coordinates the allocation and assignment of in the root zone of the Domain Name System ("DNS").
+1. Coordinates the allocation and assignment of names in the root zone of the Domain Name System ("DNS").
 In this role, ICANN’s scope is to coordinate the development and implementation of policies:

-For which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the DNS:
+For which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the DNS; and

-That are developed through a bottom-up, consensus-based multi-stakeholder process and designed to ensure the stable and secure operation of the Internet’s unique names systems.
+That are developed through a bottom-up, consensus-based multistakeholder process and designed to ensure the stable and secure operation of the Internet’s unique names systems.

 2. Facilitates coordination of the operation and evolution of the DNS root name server system.